Our Board of Trustees

 Each year our Board of Trustees hold our Annual General Meeting to show the work we have been doing over the year.
 You may like to read our current report Here.

-H/R Sub-Committee:
+H/R Support:

 Aims: As we are constantly being monitored by the Council and all the funding bodies that we receive financial support/grants from, it is essential